 Reactor 2 - Quartz reactor (quartz column): Remove the column from the right side of the CN analyzer (Figure 2, 10).
 DO NOT TOUCH THE COLUMN WITH BARE HANDS -WEAR GLOVES.
+Fingerprints can cause the tube to crack or shatter causing injury.
+To remove the column, remove the fixing nut on top of the column, hold the coupling union under the reactor into which the column is inserted and turn the column counter clockwise while pulling up.
 When gray copper in the quartz column fills 2/3 of the height of the furnace chamber (Figure 10c - in this figure the furnace height is only $\frac{1}{2}$ gray), (~150 samples), change the column.
 The unused copper can be put back at the top of the column once the bottom is filled with new copper.
 Clean the old quartz column or use a new one (use each column only twice as the glass will get brittle after being used and cleaned).
-Pack the bottom of the new (or cleaned) column with at least 50 mm of quartz wool (use quartz wool in the hood because the fibers are an irritant to lungs).
-Fill the column with High Quality Copper from approximately two 50g ampoules (ThermoFisher product # 338-353-12) by shaking it into the column (the shaking also helps decrease air spaces in the column) to a height as in Figure 10a and 10b.
+Pack the bottom (beveled end) of the new (or cleaned) column with at least 50 mm of quartz wool (use quartz wool in the hood because the fibers are an irritant to lungs).
+Fill the column with High Quality Copper from approximately two 50g ampoules (CE Elantech, part # 338-353-12) by shaking it into the column (the shaking also helps decrease air spaces in the column) to a height as in Figure 10a and 10b.
 See also Figure 6.
 Extra copper that is not used can be saved in a serum vial and stored in the dessicator.
 Tap the column on a bench to settle the copper pieces in the column.
 Put a plug of quartz wool on top of the copper.
 Insert the packed column into the instrument (the bottom of the column is the beveled end) from the top of the instrument, being careful not to chip the end of the column on the inside of the furnace.
-Grasp the bottom of the column and gently push into the reactor bottom.
+Grasp the bottom of the column and gently push into the coupling union.
 While still holding onto the column, place the O-ring onto the top of the tube.
-Seat the top cap of reactor 2 onto the O-ring and screw down hand-tight.
+Seat the fixing nut of reactor 2 onto the O-ring and screw down hand-tight.